 VSC Policies 311 and 311-A can be read in their entirety by selecting “Student Affairs Policies” in the Policies & Procedures section of the VSC website at www.vsc.edu.

 To initiate a formal or informal complaint of discrimination or harassment, or for further information, contact Assistant Academic Dean Jo Ann Lamore, JSC’s Policy 311 coordinator, at 802-635-1243 or by email to JoAnn.Lamore@jsc.edu.
 For accommodations in order to apply for admission, please contact the Office of Academic Support Services at 802-635-1264; If accommodations are needed for employment, please contact the Dean of Administration at 802-635-1208.

 Title IX is a federal law that prohibits discrimination based on gender in any educational program or activity.
 The law states that “no person in the United States shall on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
 The amendment in 1987 expanded the definition of program or activity to include all the operations of an educational institution, governmental entity or private employer that receive federal funds.
-Sexual misconduct, including domestic violence, dating violence, sexual assault and stalking, are prohibited by Title IX as well as by state law and by VSC and JSC policies.
+Sexual misconduct, including sexual violence and harassment, are prohibited by Title IX as well as by state law and by VSC and JSC policies.
 The Title IX Campus Coordinator is Dean of Student Life & College Relations David Bergh, who can be reached at 802-635-1200 or David.Bergh@jsc.edu.

 Family Educational Rights & Privacy Act (FERPA)